 However, when it comes to weight, the Siren Edge Q2 is very hard to match – these are among the most lightweight women’s hiking shoes available on the market.
 While this comes with a couple of sacrifices (such as the lack of arch support or good traction), it turns these shoes into a phenomenal option if weight is a major consideration for you.

 Other features worth mentioning are the proprietary waterproof M Select DRY liner and the good amount of breathability.
-Once we combine these with the shoe’s low weight and “barefoot” design, we get what is probably the best choice for ladies looking for a pair of genuinely minimalist hiking shoes.
+Once we combine these with the hiking shoe’s low weight and “barefoot” design, we get the best hiking shoes for ladies who prefer a straightforward design.

 Saucony Women’s Peregrine 11

-- A good 3-season shoe for lighter trails
+- A good 3-season hiking shoe for lighter trails

 - Agile, versatile & lightweight